endquote/laundry/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 Then you'll need to configure jobs.
 Install the [Heroku toolbelt](https://toolbelt.heroku.com), then get a shell with `heroku run bash --app [app-name]`.
 From there you can run the laundry commands such as `node index.js list` to list jobs, `node index.js create foo` to create a job called "foo", etc.

+Laundry runs in daemon mode on Heroku, which means its dyno needs to be consistently running, which isn't possible on the free plan.
+The "hobby" plan should work fine, though.